-Of the jurisdictions in which we operate, the province of British Columbia was one of the first to introduce climate change regulations that had a direct cost associated with fossil fuel use.
-A carbon tax was introduced in 2008 and imposed on fossil fuels used in the Province.
-As of July 2011, the tax rate is \$25/tonne of carbon dioxide equivalent ("CO2e") and will increase by \$5/tonne each year until it reaches \$30/tonne in 2012.
-For 2011 our seven BC-based operations paid an aggregate of approximately \$29.7 million in provincial carbon tax, primarily from our use of coal, diesel fuel, and natural gas.
-We anticipate that this will increase to an aggregate of approximately \$35-\$40 million per year in carbon tax in British Columbia by 2012 as the tax rate increases.
+The Province of British Columbia introduced a carbon tax on virtually all fossil fuels in 2008.
+The tax is imposed on various fossil fuels used in British Columbia and on July 1, 2012 the final increase planned by government saw the tax rate reach \$30 per tonne of CO2-emission equivalent.
+For 2012, our seven B.C.-based operations paid approximately \$46 million in provincial carbon tax, primarily from our use of coal, diesel fuel and natural gas.
+We anticipate that this will increase to approximately \$45-50 million in carbon tax in 2013 as the increased tax rate of \$30 per tonne will apply for the full calendar year.
 We may in the future face similar taxation in other jurisdictions.
-The British Columbia government also established a greenhouse gas emissions reporting regulation.
-Beginning in 2010, the regulation required facilities in the Province that emit over 10,000 tonnes of CO2e annually to report their emissions and those that emit over 25,000 tonnes per year to obtain independent verification of their emissions.
-These obligations, including third party verification, were met in 2011 for the 2010 performance of our seven BC-based operations.
+We are subject to greenhouse gas emissions reporting regulation in British Columbia.
+Beginning in 2010, the regulated sources to report their emissions and those that emit over 25,000 tonnes per year from regulated sources to obtain independent verification of their emissions.
+Our BC-based mining operations were in compliance with these reporting and verification (where applicable) obligations in 2012.